-

 This includes borders and at the international airport.

-Recent terrorist attacks have resulted in fatalities and injuries, including on:
+Recent terrorist attacks have resulted in fatalities and injuries, including:

 Expect body, car and luggage checks when travelling, especially in Kampala.